alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2024/2024-08-23-crescent-moon-is-not-symbol-of-islam-muslims.md

 ---

 ### Question:
-May Allah reward you with good and treat you well.
-Why do the Muslims symbolize the crescent moon on the minarets of their Masjids?
+May Allah reward you with goodness and be generous to you.
+Why do Muslims use the crescent symbol on the minarets of their mosques?

 ### Answer:
-This is a custom they have taken and observed it.
-There is no basis for it from the standpoint of the religion.
-It is nothing more than a custom.
+This is a custom that they have adopted and followed; it has no basis in the religion.
+Rather, it is merely among the common customs.
+Yes.